Urzhumtsev1/dbtvault/.swm/the-fixture-registry.y1cnt.sw.md

 This is the magic that brings it all together.
 This function runs before every tag (e.g. @fixture)

-It gets the current platform and fetches the fixtures for that platform, then selects the platform-specific implementation of the fixture if it finds a tag of the fixture type on a scenario.
+It gets the current platform and fetches the fixtures for that platform, then selects the platform-specific implementation of the fixture, if it finds a tag of the fixture type on a scenario.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 test/features/environment.py
 ```python